kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## Understanding Church & State
 If you are not familiar with the inner workings of a church, or this country’s separation of church and state contact someone you trust to help you understand it better.
 Any member of the clergy regardless of faith in the USA should be able to help you understand how bad of a situation it is when they read the letters.

+## Not for minors
+There are some details provided herein, any more that are being withheld, that are not for minors (and even some adults) to read.
+They are terrifying and scary.
+Parents please hold your children closely and assure them that the Creator is going to make sure that these “bad guys” are stopped quickly, and for you adults that are mad or upset know that we need your help.
+You can’t read this and not act—-contacting your representatives is the first stop.
+There’s more, way more about this and other issues the federal government doesn’t want you to know about the “human trafficking” problem.

 ***